JPXKQX/dl-fx-forecasting/README.md

 ![Line plot](reports/figures/eurusd_25_30May.png "EUR/USD")

-There is also the possibilitt to plot the cumulative distribution function using the following command
+There is also the possibility to plot the cumulative distribution function using the following command

 ```
 plot_cdf_spread eur usd --period 2020-05-17 2020-05-20